plone/papyrus/docs/building_docs.rst

 Documentation Setup
 ===================

-Papyrus follows the *best practrices* of `Plone Documentation <http://docs.plone.org/about/documentation_styleguide.html>`_.
+Papyrus follows the *best practices* of `Plone Documentation <http://docs.plone.org/about/documentation_styleguide.html>`_.

 All the docs are written in *rst* [reStructuredText] and inside the */docs* directory.

-If you add an document, please *do not forgett* to update the index [index.rst].
+If you add an document, please *do not forget* to update the index [index.rst].

 Building